City of Selah Housing Action Plan (HAP)

 1. Community Profile: Who lives and works here, and what are their socioeconomic characteristics?
 How has population changed over time?

-2. Local Workforce Profile: What type of jobs does the City of Prosser offer?
+2. Local Workforce Profile: What type of jobs does the City of Selah offer?
 Are residents commuting out of town every day to work?

 3. Housing Inventory: What types of housing are available?
 How much does housing cost?

 4. Gap Analysis: Is there enough housing for the current and future population?
-Is the housing stock affordable for Prosser residents?
+Is the housing stock affordable for Selah residents?

-5. Land Capacity Analysis: Does the City of Prosser have adequate developable land to accommodate the anticipated population and housing growth?
+5. Land Capacity Analysis: Does the City of Selah have adequate developable land to accommodate the anticipated population and housing growth?

 July 19 – August 12, 2023 – Conduct Voter Household Strategies Survey (postcard mailing by Beckwith)